scotentSD/fbs/digital-content-best-practice.md

 However, there may be situations where you can’t avoid publishing a document online or sharing it directly with a customer – for example, when sending funding applicants an offer letter or contract.
 It’s important that these documents are accessible, whether they’re being shared internally or externally.

-#### Start by creating an accessible word document and then save it as a PDF
+<h4 style="padding-top: 1.5em; font-size: 1.5em;">Start by creating an accessible word document and then save it as a PDF</h4>

 Microsoft Word has a built-in accessibility checker.
 You will find the ‘Check accessibility’ function under ‘Review’ in the toolbar (highlighted in red in the picture below).